 You start by figuring out how many calories you need to consume to maintain your weight, or BMR, in pounds.
 There are a lot of calculators.
 Or you can do some math.
 More traditional formulas would range from the Sterling-Pasmore to the Rule of Ten.

 The Sterling-Pasmore is simple, and good for those who are already active.
 Your BMR (Basal Metabolic Rate) is LBM (Pounds of Lean Body Mass) x 1.38.
 LBM is determined by taking your weight, and multiplying it by your fat percentage.
 You then subtract this number from your weight.
 You then have LBM.
 Then, plug in your LBM and multiply it by 1.38, and you have your daily caloric requirements.

 If this is too hard, you have your ‘Rule of Ten’ method.
 Take your weight, and multiply it by ten.
 That is your rough BMR for a woman.
 For a man, you grab your weight and multiply it by eleven.
 Then you have your BMR.
 You will find this is close to more accurate estimates.
 The only problem is this excludes physical activity.

 People with a sluggish thyroid need to take that into account and realize these BMR calculations are high estimates.
 For everyone else, it is a pretty good guess, but it is a guess.
 The BMR is the only part of the guide I made a section for as most people will mess it up.

 Once you have your BMR, you can set your caloric deficit.
 The deficit is 0.7% of body weight.
 This can be a small number, most likely a couple hundred calories maximum.
 Depending how fit you are, this can make a huge difference.
-Healthy people need to be positive on there BMR, while those not in shape can afford to not be accurate.
+Healthy people need to be positive on there BMR, while those not in shape can afford to not be as accurate.
 For those in shape, I suggest getting your BMR registered by a medical professional.